Passiflora incarnata: Historical uses and folk medicine

-Historically, the plant has been used as a herbal medicine in the belief it may be used for anxiety, insomnia, or hypertension.
-In traditional medicine, passionflower is reputed to have a number of potential uses including diarrhoea, dysmenorrhoea, neuralgia, burns, haemorrhoids and insomnia as used historically in Europe.
+Historically, the plant has been used as a herbal medicine.

 Passionflower is included in pharmacopeias, such as the European and British Pharmacopoeias in which the dried aerial parts of the plant are mentioned.
 In North America and South America, tea made from the roots is used as a tonic.
-The U.S. Food and Drug Administration (FDA) had formally approved the herb as an over-the-counter sleep-aid or sedative, however in 1978, the agency withdrew this approval during a drug-class review because manufacturers did not submit any evidence regarding its safety and effectiveness.
+The U.S. Food and Drug Administration withdrew approval of its marketing because manufacturers did not submit any evidence regarding its safety and effectiveness.

 Safety

 A 2013 literature review found that the herb has "a good safety profile".
 One study found that a daily intake of 800 mg of a dried alcoholic extract, taken over the course of 8 weeks for anxiety, appeared to have been safe.

 Passionflower is used as a natural flavoring agent in food manufacturing and is generally recognized as a safe substance (GRAS).

 P. incarnata is also listed in the European Register of Feed additives as an animal feed additive.